-The City has a target of 10% RE by 2020 (ECAP).
-The City is currently developing a Renewable Energy Plan to meet the target, and to support energy business investment in CT and the WC.
-Policy to facilitate residential and commercial led small scale embedded generation is in development, and private project developers will also be engaged where large-scale electricity generation projects could add strategic benefits to the general economy.
+The City pursues a target of generating 10% renewable energy by 2020 (ECAP).
+The City is developing a renewable energy plan to meet this target, and to support energy business investment in Cape Town and the rest of the province.
+Policy to facilitate residential and commercial-led small-scale embedded generation is also being developed, and private project developers will also be engaged where large-scale electricity generation projects could add strategic benefits to the general economy.
 Options for City-owned electricity generation are being investigated.
-Projects for renewable energy supply from City operations including micro-hydro from potable water system, a landfill gas initiative, and energy from wastewater treatment facilities are underway.
+Projects for renewable energy supply from City operations, including micro-hydropower from potable water systems, a landfill gas initiative as well as energy from wastewater treatment facilities, are under way.